chriswyatt/znake/README.md

 * Game can occasionally restart unexpectedly (i.e. snake seems to collide with itself, when it shouldn't)
 * Timing is jerky, especially when the snake eats food
+* Food placement is not particularly random, and due to a quirk in the design, food tends to be placed close to the snake

 ## License
 See LICENSE